nsrau/azure-docs.it-it/articles/cosmos-db/local-emulator.md

 Se si tenta di creare un contenitore dopo il superamento del conteggio corrente delle partizioni, l'emulatore genera un'eccezione ServiceUnavailable con il messaggio seguente.

 "Sorry, we are currently experiencing high demand in this region, and cannot fulfill your request at this time.
 We work continuously to bring more and more capacity online, and encourage you to try again.
-Please do not hesitate to email askcosmosdb@microsoft.com at any time or for any reason.
 ActivityId: 12345678-1234-1234-1234-123456789abc" (È stata attualmente riscontrata una richiesta elevata in questa area.
 Non è possibile soddisfare la richiesta in questo momento.
 Microsoft è costantemente impegnata a garantire sempre più capacità online e invita gli utenti a riprovare.
 Non esitare a inviare un messaggio di posta elettronica in qualsiasi momento o per qualunque motivo.
 ID attività: 12345678-1234-1234-1234-123456789abc)

 Per modificare il numero di contenitori disponibili nell'emulatore Azure Cosmos, procedere come segue: